Graduate Scholarships & Financial Aid

 Graduate Teaching Assistantships

-The Mathematics Department annually awards six on campus GTA positions.
-These GTAs work as facilitators and tutors in the Mathematics Laboratory.
-These positions pay about $12,000 for the academic year, plus waiver of tuition.
+The Mathematics Department annually awards several GTA positions.
+These GTAs work as facilitators and tutors in lower level mathematics courses.
+These positions pay about $12,000 for the academic year and also include a waiver of tuition.

 Graduate Research Assistantships

 The Mathematics Department occasionally has RA positions available for graduate students.
 Duties involve assisting faculty with grant-supported research in mathematical cell biology, complex systems and other areas.
-These positions pay the same as GTA positions: NONE AVAILABLE AT THIS TIME
+These positions pay the same as GTA positions and also include a waiver of tuition.

 From time to time GTA positions for mathematics graduate students are available from other sources.

-Expressions of interest are welcome from highly qualified actual and potential graduate students at any time by filling out this application.
+Expressions of interest are welcome from highly qualified actual and potential graduate students at any time by filling out the application linked below and sending it to the Graduate Program Chair, Dr. Andrew Swift.
 Please follow the instructions on the application.
 For further information contact the UNO Math Department.

 Through a donation from Horace Wu and Kate King, a $1500 scholarship is awarded annually, designed to support outstanding students who are pursuing Graduate degrees in Mathematics and Science.
 The individual must be a K-12 teacher, pursuing a Graduate degree, and should have at least a 3.25 GPA.